dimed3v/Project1-ELK/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-- Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+- _The JumpBox server os a gateway gaining access can be done remotely, primarly by ssh using a verified key with access._
-- Load balancers ensure availability and protect against DDos allowing traffic to be distributed evenly across the network.
+- _Load balancers ensure availability and protect against DDos allowing traffic to be distributed evenly across the network.
-Jumpbox secures all of the admins and requires only a single system update.
+Jumpbox secures all of the admins and requires only a single system update._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system network.
-- Filebeat watches log events and collects them while forwarding it to the elasticsearch.
+- _Filebeat watches system log events and collects them while forwarding it to the elasticsearch._
-- Metricbeat records and collects metrics from the operating system and sends the metrics and statistical information out to elasticsearch.
+- _Metricbeat records and collects metrics from the operating system and sends the metrics and statistical information out to elasticsearch._

 The configuration details of each machine may be found below.